gpzj/ynab_scripts/README.md

 # ynab_scripts
-ynab scripts to make my budgeting life easier
+"You Need A Budget" scripts to make my budgeting life easier